tripalocal/app_android_v1.0/README.md

 Beta version of teh tripalocal app for android

 Basic version highly subjected to change.
-Contains lotsf of Hardocde strings and print statements for pddebugging purposes
+Contains lots of Hardocded strings and print statements for debugging purposes.

 -----------------------------
 launcher screen has been done  and when the user clicks on a city, that will take the user to the experiences list for that city.